ysdn2019/Graduates-List/graduates/shuyi-zhang.md

 ---
 path: /work/hong-kong-film-festival
 graduate: Shuyi Zhang
-mainimg: /assets/work/Zhang_Jasmine_project2_web_main.jpg
+cover: /assets/work/Zhang_Jasmine_project2_web_main.jpg
-thumbnailimg: /assets/work/Zhang_Jasmine_project2_web_thumbnail.jpg
+thumbnail: /assets/work/Zhang_Jasmine_project2_web_thumbnail.jpg
 title: Hong Kong Film Festival
 groupmembers:
-fields: Digital, Motion, Typography
+category: Digital, Motion, Typography
 mediumdimensions:
 description: Hong Kong Film Festival is a film festival based on the Hong Kong local movies.
 This project is a motion graphics designed for the title sequence of the film festival.
 The theme of the 45th HKFF is classic Hong Kong movies, featuring well-known movies from the 90s and early 2000s.
 digitallink: https://vimeo.com/256032028